No More Oily Scalp Conditions

 Oily Scalp Condition and Styling

 You don’t have to shy away from styling products if your hair is naturally oily.
 Styling mousse contains alcohol and is therefore particularly well-suited for oily hair.
 It slightly degreases the hair, aside from providing it with a protective coating.
 You reap two benefits from using styling mousse.
-Some of the fatty substances are neutralised, and you add volume to your hair.
+Some of the oily substances are neutralised, and you add volume to your hair.
 Even though your hair may be oily near the roots, the ends can still be dry.
 Simply apply leave-in conditioner to the ends of your hair (not near the roots).
 This adds volume to your hair and provides moisture.

 Proper Shampooing for Oily Scalp Conditions